-“Alignment Checking” this term is quite familiar with piping engineers and all construction engineers.
+“Alignment Checking” this term is quite familiar to piping engineers and all construction engineers.
 During piping installation at the construction site, it is expected that the equipment flange should match perfectly (aligned) with the piping flange so that during bolting no problem occurs.

 But achieving that perfect alignment is very difficult.
 If this alignment for rotary equipment is not proper then there may be several problems in the future during operation which may lead to vibration of equipment/piping system or in some situations equipment failure.

 Code Guidelines Regarding Rotary Equipment Alignment

 American Petroleum Institute code API RP 686 provides the data for acceptable deviation from the ideal perfect alignment.
-As per the code if the vertical and horizontal deviation of piping flange and rotary equipment flange centerline is within 1.5 mm and parallelism (rotation) is within 0.0573 degrees then the alignment is accepted otherwise means to be devised to bring the deviation within those values.
+As per the code if the vertical and horizontal deviation of the piping flange and rotary equipment flange centerline is within 1.5 mm and parallelism (rotation) is within 0.0573 degrees then the alignment is accepted otherwise means to be devised to bring the deviation within those values.

 While performing stress analysis of rotary equipment connected piping systems in Caesar II we can very easily ensure this limitation.
 The following write-up will describe the step-by-step method of doing the same.